dotnet/docs/docs/core/extensions/logging-library-authors.md

 Use the <xref:Microsoft.Extensions.Logging.LoggerMessageAttribute> to automatically apply the appropriate guards, calling <xref:Microsoft.Extensions.Logging.ILogger.IsEnabled%2A?displayProperty=nameWithType> with the correct <xref:Microsoft.Extensions.Logging.LogLevel>.
 When you use the `LoggerMessage` attribute, it ensures that the logging code is only executed if the corresponding `LogLevel` is enabled.

-Additionally, the `LoggerMessage` attribute avoids the need to use reflection at runtime, which can be a significant performance improvement.
+Additionally, the `LoggerMessage` attribute avoids the need to use reflection at run time, which can be a significant performance improvement.

 For more information, see [Compile-time logging source generation](logger-message-generator.md) and [High-performance logging in .NET](high-performance-logging.md).

 ## Avoid string interpolation

 A common mistake is to use [string interpolation](../../csharp/tutorials/string-interpolation.md) to build log messages.
-String interpolation in logging is problematic as it's evaluated even if the corresponding `LogLevel` isn't enabled.
-Doing so leads to unnecessary allocations and performance issues.
+String interpolation in logging is problematic for performance, as the string is evaluated even if the corresponding `LogLevel` isn't enabled.

-Instead, developers should use the log message template, formatting, and argument list.
+Instead of string interpolation, use the log message template, formatting, and argument list.
 For more information, see [Logging in .NET: Log message template](logging.md#log-message-template).